 I do not accept insurance but I do offer Superbills that can be presented to insurance companies for reimbursement.
 Learn more about my rates and insurance.

-Here are some typical questions regarding child counseling and therapy...
+Here are some typical questions regarding young adult counseling and therapy...

 That’s a great question!
 Therapists and psychiatrists have different roles and serve different purposes.
 People visit a psychiatrist when they are looking to get evaluated for potential psychiatric medications.
 People see a therapist when they are looking to process emotions, work through a difficult time, identify/improve patterns that create obstacles, or any other reason emotional work would be beneficial.
 So to answer your question, both can be helpful but for different reasons.
 I always recommend starting with a therapist and, together, assess from there whether a psychiatrist referral is necessary.

-Although there is no all-encompassing answer to this question, common instances where parents seek child counseling and therapy is when their child is struggling with…
+Although there is no all-encompassing answer to this question, common instances where people seek young adult counseling and therapy is when they are struggling with…

 • Low self-esteem